openpnp/openpnp/Machine-Axes.md

 **Important**: you need to set these limits **at or below** the limits configured for the controller.
 Otherwise you will get very strange result, as the motion planning is then completely useless.

-In Smoothieware, look at values like these (divide by 60 where mm/min).
-See the [guide](http://smoothieware.org/configuration-options):
+In case of Smoothieware, look for values like these (divide by 60 where mm/min).
+See the [Smoothie guide](http://smoothieware.org/configuration-options):

 <pre>
 x_axis_max_speed                             50000            # mm/min